NullArray/AutoSploit/README.md

 ./install.sh
 ```

-If you want to run AutoSploit on a macOS system, AutoSploit is compatible with macOS, however, you have to be inside a virtual environment for it to run successfully.
-To do this, do the following;
+AutoSploit is compatible with macOS, however, you have to be inside a virtual environment for it to run successfully.
+In order to accomplish this employ/perform the below operations via the terminal or in the form of a shell script.

 ```bash
 sudo -s << '_EOF'